Reed-Stat-Learning-Fall-2020/group_1/README.md

 #### Code Appendix

-This folder is a bit of a dump for all of the code that we used for this project as well as all of the packages that we utilized, but everything that we used is truly here.
+This folder is a bit of a dump for all of the code that we used for this project as well as all of the packages that we utilized, but everything that we used is truly there.